Thieves & Kings

 Ricard “Ricochet” Shearwater

 Bresal “Sprout” Darkharrow

 Vesina “Ironstone” (Courtesan, Clothier).

 Mistress Firlan Brooks (Laborer, Farmer), Durnan (Carpenter); Wintessa (8), Erilan (6).

 Sirella West (Merchant), Orin (Farmer); Marcail (5), Siusan (2).

 Guaidhre Everbright (Farmer), Catriona (Clothier); Alasdair (5).

 In late-Savor, the adventurers excavated the tower site over several days, and discovered a ruined mage’s vaults in the cellars.
-In mid-Shorn, the adventurers repaired much of the damage to the collapsed chambers, converting them back into storage halls for several seasons of common supplies taken from the bugbear guards of Blackmaw the Night Hag, and the bandits of Thorn River Crossing.
-The bulk of the adventurer’s treasury has been moved into the vaults, and placed in several old chests and boxes along the walls of the main Vault.
+In mid-Shorn, the adventurers repaired much of the damage to the collapsed chambers, converting them back into storage halls for several seasons of common supplies taken from the bugbear soldier’s camp of Blackmaw the Night Hag, and the bandits of Thorn River Crossing.

-In early-Echos, TR 1049, the farm came under an attack by a small army of fey beasts, a particularly large owlbear named Blood Feathers, and their leader, an unknown Green Hag.
+In early-Echos, TR 1049, the farm came under an attack by a small army of fey beasts, including a particularly large owlbear named Blood Feathers, and an unknown Green Hag.
 During the attack, the farm’s henchmen; kobolds, huntsmen and the smith Mourde Carter proved their worth by helping to damage the attackers.
 Mourde, in particular, proved to have an indomitable spirit and a powerful swing.
-The army was destroyed, but the mounting winter snows ensured the group would be staying in the farm for the next season, engaged in various personal tasks.
+This raiding party was destroyed, but the mounting winter snows ensured the group would be staying in the farm for the next season, engaged in various personal tasks.